roogus/zenbuilds/README.md

 # zenbuilds
-Various ebuilds not found in the main tree, as well as possible customizations to existing ebuilds.
+Various ebuilds not found in the main Gentoo tree, as well as possible customizations to existing ebuilds.